AMWA-TV/is-05/docs/Interoperability - IS-04.md

 ## Identifying Active Connections

-In order to populate the `subscription` attribute of IS-04 Senders and Receivers, the Connection API includes keys for `sender_id` and `receiver_id` in its staged parameters.
-These SHOULD be used to signal that a Sender or Receiver is being connected to another NMOS compatible Sender or Receiver.
-It is the client's responsibility to set and unset (using `null`) the `sender_id` or `receiver_id` parameters when modifying the `transport_params` or `transport_file`.
+In order to populate the `subscription` attribute of IS-04 Senders and Receivers, the Connection API includes keys for `sender_id` and `receiver_id` in the `/active` and `/staged` endpoints of Receivers and Senders respectively.
+These can be used to indicate that a Receiver or Sender is connected to an NMOS Sender or Receiver.
+It is the client's responsibility to set or unset (using `null`) the `sender_id` or `receiver_id` parameters when modifying the `transport_params` or `transport_file`.

 ## Support For Legacy IS-04 Connection Management